Real Estate Law

 Fitzgerald Institute for Real Estate

-The Fitzgerald Institute for Real Estate, a newly formed University institute involving the School of Architecture, Mendoza College of Business, College of Engineering, and The Law School, is well-positioned to become the preeminent center for the interdisciplinary study of real estate.
-Through research and scholarship, undergraduate, professional, and executive education, and multidisciplinary conferences and workshops, the Institute will explore fundamental, market-based issues in real estate development, design, and construction, real estate finance, investment, and transactions, and real estate law and policy.
-Combining our superb faculty across multiple departments, global network, and prominent alumni, we seek to inspire students with a passion for real estate and to pursue productive and ethical careers as real estate professionals.
+The Fitzgerald Institute for Real Estate, a new University institute bring together faculty and students from the School of Architecture, College of Arts & Letters, Mendoza College of Business, College of Engineering, and The Law School, is well-positioned to become the preeminent center for the interdisciplinary study of real estate.
+Through research and scholarship, undergraduate, professional, and executive education, and multidisciplinary conferences and workshops, the Institute explores fundamental, market-based issues in real estate development, design, and construction, real estate finance, investment, and transactions, and real estate law and policy.
+Combining superb faculty from across multiple departments, a global alumni network in real estate, and Notre Dame's distinctive mission, we seek to inspire students with a passion for real estate to pursue productive and ethical careers as real estate professionals and to create places of lasting value.ek to inspire students with a passion for real estate and to pursue productive and ethical careers as real estate professionals.